hikeventures/hikeventures.github.io/_posts/trips/2015-12-12-packrafting-Njuoreatnu-Tornetrask-abisko.markdown

 <img src="https://farm6.staticflickr.com/5710/23582346562_27489503dc_b.jpg" width="768" height="1024" alt="Fjällräven Classic Gear List - Abisko Sweden - HMG Porter 4400 - Food - MSR Hubba Hubba NX">

-<br>There was also the <a rel="nofollow" href="http://www.lansstyrelsen.se/norrbotten/Sv/djur-och-natur/friluftsliv/naturum/abisko/Pages/default.aspx">Naturum Abisko</a> (an information centre for mountain nature and culture) next to the STF Turiststation where we asked for advice on where we should go packrafting.
+  There was also the <a rel="nofollow" href="http://www.lansstyrelsen.se/norrbotten/Sv/djur-och-natur/friluftsliv/naturum/abisko/Pages/default.aspx">Naturum Abisko</a> (an information centre for mountain nature and culture) next to the STF Turiststation where we asked for advice on where we should go packrafting.

 We were told that there is a nice rapid - the Njuoreatnu - which flows directly into the Torneträsk lake which is just in front of the STF Turiststation and we were also able to get a ride to Vassijaure - where we started our packrafting trip - from the person who advised us after his shift ended to the point where we inflated our packrafts, jumped into our drysuites and started our packrafting adventures.